Intellection/zappi_api_docs/source/index.html.md

 title | Order title | String
-visibility | The visibility of the order: `private`, `public` (available to everyone in the organisation | String workspace_id | The workspace ID that the order is in | Integer
+visibility | The visibility of the order: `private`, `public` (available to everyone in the organisation | String workspace_id | The workspace ID that the order is in | Integer metadata | Extra data pertaining to the order | Object

 ### GET /orders/{id}/deliverables